ArduPilot/ardupilot_wiki/dev/source/docs/cli-setup-test-modes.rst

    the test, or did it too quickly.
 #.
 Your RC connections are plugged in wrong, either upside down, on the
    wrong pins, or otherwise not making a connection
-#.
-You have one of the early APM boards that may need to have its PPM
-   firmware updated (this should not be a problem for any board shipped after mid-2010).
-Instructions for doing that are :ref:`here <copter:common-ppm-encoder-8-channel-standalone-encoder>`.

 Flight Control Modes
 ====================